Davi-S/Toolorant/README.md

 # Features

 - Instalocker:
-Be the first to select your agent on the match.
+Be the first to select your agent for the match.

 - *Stream Hunter:
 Find the Twitch live stream of your opponent and get privileged information.